BoardTools/cronstatus/README.md

 [![Build Status](https://travis-ci.org/BoardTools/cronstatus.svg?branch=master)](https://travis-ci.org/BoardTools/cronstatus)

 ## Requirements
-* phpBB 3.1.0-RC3 or higher
+* phpBB 3.1.0 or higher
 * PHP 5.3.3 or higher

 You can also download an [old release for early development versions of phpBB 3.1.0](https://github.com/BoardTools/cronstatus/releases/tag/v3.1.0-dev).

 ## Quick Installation
-You can quickly install this extension (without using FTP) on the latest copy of the develop branch ([phpBB 3.1-dev](https://github.com/phpbb/phpbb3)) by doing the following:
+You can quickly install this extension on the latest version of [phpBB 3.1](https://www.phpbb.com/downloads/) or on the latest development version of [phpBB 3.1-dev](https://github.com/phpbb/phpbb3) by doing the following:

 1. Make sure that the extension "[Upload Extensions](https://github.com/BoardTools/upload)" is installed on your board.
 2. Download the [latest ZIP-archive of `master` branch of this repository](https://github.com/BoardTools/cronstatus/archive/master.zip).